Dr. Ruth P. Newton, Ph.D.

 All Newton Center for Affect Regulation services are performed by independent licensed mental health clinicians and/or supervised licensing eligible interns trained in iRT.

-First 5/HDS/FHCSD/NCAR Behavioral 3 Dyadic Parent/Infant Intervention for Central and East Regions and the Maternal Services Project for Central Region
+First 5/HDS/FHCSD/NCAR Behavioral 3 Dyadic Parent/Infant Intervention and the Maternal Services Project for Central Region

 Grants funded through Family Health Centers San Diego, lead agent for the East and Central Regions of San Diego County for Healthy Development Services (HDS) funded by First 5 San Diego focusing on improving the “physical health, developmental status, school readiness, and life prospects of all children ages 0-5.”
 The Parent/Infant Project provides services in the Central Region to high risk, low income mothers and their infants under 12 months of age.
 The Maternal Services Project provides services in the Central Region to depressed, low income mothers and their children age birth to 5 years.